kodjane/expenseNotesWebApp/README.md

-# Aimé Kodjané
+# Aimé Dieudonné KODJANE

-# expenseNotesWebApp
+# expenseNotes Web Application

 This project is a SpringBoot Web Application using Maven.